-The Organization adopted the Accounting Standard Update 2016-14, Not-for-Profit Entities (Topic 958): Presentation of Financial Statements of Not-for-Profit Entities, which requires reporting information regarding its financial position and activities according to two classes of net assets, as applicable: net assets without donor restrictions and net assets with donor restrictions.
+The Organization reports information regarding its financial position and activities according to two classes of net assets, as applicable: net assets without donor restrictions and net assets with donor restrictions.

 - Net assets without donor restrictions include those assets over which the Board of Directors has discretionary control in carrying out the operations of the Organization. - Net assets with donor restrictions include those assets subject to donor restrictions and for which the applicable restrictions were not met as of the end of the current reporting period.
 Some donor-imposed restrictions are temporary in nature, such as those that will be met by the passage of time or other events specified by the donor.
 When a donor restriction expires that is, when a stipulated time restrictions ends or purpose restriction is accomplished net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the statements of activities as net assets released from restrictions.
 Other donor-imposed restrictions are perpetual in nature, where the donor stipulates the resources be maintained in perpetuity.